-January 5, 2012 by Deanna James, LPC, CEDS in Announcements, Castlewood In the News In August, the California Ninth Circuit Appeals judges, ruled that residential treatment was medically necessary for eating disorders, and therefore had to be covered under the state’s parity law, even if no exact equivalent existed on the physical disease side.
+January 5, 2012 by admin in Announcements, Castlewood In the News In August, the California Ninth Circuit Appeals judges, ruled that residential treatment was medically necessary for eating disorders, and therefore had to be covered under the state’s parity law, even if no exact equivalent existed on the physical disease side.

 “Some medically necessary treatments for severe mental illness have no analog in treatments for physical illnesses,” the three-judge panel wrote.
 “For example, it makes no sense in a case such as Harlick’s to pay for 100 days in a skilled nursing facility — which cannot effectively treat her anorexia nervosa — but not to pay for time in a residential treatment facility that specializes in treating eating disorders.”